antimof/UxPlay/README.txt

     favor of v4l2 (Video4Linux2).
-Fixes to the GStreamer v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will be available in the upcoming GStreamer-1.22 release, but a (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`) has already appeared in
+Fixes to the GStreamer v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will be available in the upcoming GStreamer-1.22 release, A (partial) backport (as
+    `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`) has already appeared in
     RPi OS updates.
-Until the promised full update appears, or if you are using a different distribution, you can find [patching instructions for
+Until the full update appears, or if you are using a different distribution, you can find [patching instructions for GStreamer](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
-    GStreamer](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
     in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Patches
     are available for all GStreamer releases 1.18.4 and later.